-(1) Comparative information has not been provided for Foreign Affair Brands, as these brands were not owned by Corby prior to October 2, 2017.
+(1) Comparative information for Foreign Affair Brands includes three months of activity, as these brands were not owned by Corby prior to October 2, 2017.

-Corby's owned-brands experienced strong first quarter shipments with a 6% increase in shipment value and 3% growth in shipment volumes when compared to the same period last year.
+For the three months ended December 31, 2018, Corby's owned-brands grew value ahead of volume with a 4% increase in shipment value and 3% growth in shipment volumes when compared to the same period last year.
+Shipment value increased 5% with a corresponding 3% increase in volume for the six months ended December 31, 2018.
 Revenue increase was driven by the performance of J.P.
-Wiser's, Polar Ice, the Ungava Spirits Brands and integration of Foreign Affair Wines, as well as value growth delivered through tactical price adjustments and international markets.
+Wiser's, the Ungava Spirits Brands and the integration of Foreign Affair Wines into the domestic market, as well as value growth delivered through tactical price adjustments.